Welcome back for another book review 🙂

 ‘The Sun Also Rises’ is about a young man called Jake, who is desperately in love with a young aristocrat, Brett.
 Brett is charming and beautiful, but extremely flighty, and throughout the book she has numerous affairs, while still stringing along her boyfriend.

-She is adored by all, and despite the fact that she is going through a divorce, and is with a boyfriend, she continues to mess with the men of the novel, Jake and his friend Robert included.
+She is adored by all, and despite the fact that she is going through a divorce, and is with a boyfriend, she continues to mess with the men of the novel, including Jake and his friend Robert.

-As far as I could tell, the book centred on Jake’s run-ins with Brett, from when he first bumped into her dancing, to when he goes on a fishing trip with her and her current boyfriend.
+As far as I could tell, the book centred on Jake’s run-ins with Brett- from when he first bumps into her dancing, to when he goes on a fishing trip with her and her current boyfriend.